-Syracuse University recently concluded its investigation of an incident that involved unauthorized access to one employee's email account.
-Upon first suspecting unauthorized access to the employee's email account, Syracuse University immediately secured the account and launched an investigation with assistance from a computer forensics firm.
-In connection with that investigation, Syracuse University learned that an unauthorized party gained access to the employee's email account between September 24, 2020 and September 28, 2020.
-The investigation was unable to determine whether the unauthorized party actually viewed any emails or attachments in the account.
-In an abundance of caution, Syracuse University reviewed the emails and attachments contained in the email account to identify individuals whose information may have been accessible to the unauthorized party.
-On January 4, 2021, Syracuse University determined that an email and/or attachment contained the names and Social Security numbers of 62 Maine residents.
+Syracuse University ("Syracuse") recently concluded its investigation of an incident that involved unauthorized access to two email accounts associated with Syracuse's disbursement office.
+Upon first suspecting unauthorized access, Syracuse immediately secured the email accounts and launched an investigation.
+In connection with that investigation, Syracuse discovered that an unauthorized party gained access to the email accounts between November 11, 2021 and November 15, 2021.
+Syracuse was not able to determine whether the unauthorized party actually viewed any emails or attachments in the accounts.
+However, in an abundance of caution, Syracuse reviewed the emails and attachments contained in the email accounts, and on February 14, 2022, Syracuse determined that an email and/or attachment contained the name and Social Security number of 23 Maine residents.

-In accordance with Me.
-Rev. Stat.
-Tit.
-10, § 1348, Syracuse University is providing written notice via United States Postal Service mail to the Maine residents whose personal information was potentially accessed by an unauthorized party.
-To help monitor for any potential misuse of personal information, Syracuse University is offering a complimentary one-year membership in credit monitoring and identity theft protection services through Experian to the Maine residents whose Social Security number was potentially accessed by the unauthorized party.
+Beginning today, Syracuse is providing written notice via United States Postal Service mail to the Maine residents whose personal information was potentially accessed by an unauthorized party.
+To help monitor for any potential misuse of personal information, Syracuse is offering a complimentary one-year membership in credit monitoring and identity theft protection services through Experian to the affected residents.
 The notice letter also provides a telephone number that notice recipients can call with any questions they may have.

-To help prevent a similar incident from occurring in the future, Syracuse University has implemented additional data security measures to enhance the security of the network, including adding additional resources for cybersecurity training and providing additional training on cybersecurity and phishing for all employees with access to personal information.
+To help prevent a similar incident from occurring in the future, Syracuse has implemented additional security measures to enhance the security of its email environment and is continuing to train its employees concerning data security.